edited by Philip Shallcrass (Greywolf) & Emma Restall Orr (Bobcat)

 The price for this weekend includes all meals and basic accommodation or camping.
 Bearing in mind that most shamanic workshop weekends cost well over £200, we think it’s a pretty good deal.
 Incidentally, if youWe’re really looking forward to this one and hope to see you there.

-The theme of this all-day and evening event is connecting with primordial power through sound and the soul of nature.
-Our five guides are inspired by the Saami traditions of Norway and the spirits of the Northlands.
+The theme of this magical evening event is connecting with primordial power through sound and the soul of nature.
+Our five very special guest musicians are inspired by the Saami traditions of Norway and the spirits of the Northlands.
 They are: World Drum Project founders, Kyrre Franck White Cougar and Morten Wolf Storeide, with Lena Paalviig Johnsen, Bobby Kure and Anita Dreyer of the shamanic band, Baalfolket.
-They will be bringing shamanic teachings, Saami-influenced spirituality relating to spirits of land, plants and animals, of reality, depth, intensity and joy, and also fantastic music, whether you want to trance with the spirits or get up and dance.
-Workshops offered during a whole day in and around a beautiful reconstructed Saxon hall are aimed at awakening your latent shamanic abilities, enabling you to connect deeply with the spirits of the natural world.
-With over 60 acres of native, broadleaved woodland, Bishop’s Wood is an ideal setting.
-For more information, see our Event Page.
+Their Saami-influenced spirituality relating to spirits of land, plants and animals, of reality, depth, intensity and joy is reflected through their fantastic music, whether you want to trance with the spirits or get up and dance.
+Also featured will be our very own Greywolf.
+For more information, plus a sample video, see our Event Page.

 In short, you will not want to miss this.
-The Saxon Hall holds a maximum capacity of only 50 guests, so you might want to book for the event now, or register your interest by contacting Elaine on 01746 861992 or by e-mail, or you can download a booking form here: Bishops Wood Leaflet May 2014sm
+The venue holds a maximum capacity of only 50, so you might want to book for the event now, or register your interest by contacting Elaine on 01746 861992 or by e-mail.
+Please note that the price of £20 is for the concert only.
+You’ll need to provide your own food and, if you want to stay overnight at Wild Ways, you can for just £15 (contact Elaine first!), and you’ll need to bring your own bedding.

 Greywolf’s long-awaited – i.e. 14 years!!! – second cd is in preparation.
 He’s been recording tracks for it for about, oh, 14 years or so… There’s still a little way to go.
 However, while we’re all tapping our fingers and toes waiting, GW thought it would be a nice idea to make some preview tracks available for download as ‘singles’ for BDO folk and friends.
 It’s also a way of raising funds to get the cd pressed.
 Kind of a cloud-sourcing thing.
 You get an amazing, nearly 10-minute track for just 0.99p!
 We think that’s a bargain.
 So, if you like it, please tell your friends and point them here.
 Thank you!